MDAnalysis/GridDataFormats/MAINTAINER.md

     1. `git tag <major>.<minor>.<patch>`
     1. `git push --tags`

+* This will automatically trigger a github action (named 'deploy') to using pypa's `build` tool to create a tarball & pure Python wheel and upload it to https://test.pypi.org/project/GridDataFormats

+* Once uploaded to testpypi, please check locally that the testpypi build is working as intended.
+In a clean environment do:

+    1. `pip install -i https://test.pypi.org/simple/ --extra-index-url https://pypi.org/simple GridDataFormats=="version number"`
+    2. `pip install pytest`
+    3. `pytest --pyargs gridData`

 * Create a
   [GitHub release](https://github.com/MDAnalysis/GridDataFormats/releases)
-  from the tag and name it `v<major>.<minor>.<patch>` and add a short description.
+  from the tag and name it `<major>.<minor>.<patch>` and add a short description.

+* The GitHub release triggers the `deploy` action to deploy the tarball and wheel to the standard PyPI repository.

 ## PyPi release

-Upload to PyPi can be done by PyPi maintainers and requires `twine`:

-1. `python setup.py sdist bdist_wheel`
-2. `twine upload dist/*`
+A GitHub release is automatically deployed to PyPI.

 ## Update Conda-forge package

+*After* a PyPI release update the conda-forge package [feedstock](https://github.com/conda-forge/griddataformats-feedstock).

+### Automatic

+1. Wait for the *regro-cf-autotick-bot* to create a PR, based on the PyPI release (can take a few hours).
+2. review the PR
+3. merge the PR
+4. conda packages will be built

+### Manual

+Manual updates are rarely necessary.

-*After* a PyPi release update the conda-forge package.
-For this do the following on a local checkout of the package [feedstock](https://github.com/conda-forge/griddataformats-feedstock)
+If necessary do the following on a local checkout of the package [feedstock](https://github.com/conda-forge/griddataformats-feedstock)

 1. create a new branch